 PEEEPs projects tackle barriers to participation; give young people the tips, techniques and tools to develop their interests, talent and skills; and help them take ownership of and achieve their pathway into education, employment and enterprise.
 We offer personalised end-to-end support for all participants.

-Alongside this, Youth Focus: North East are offering participants the chance of a tailored 1-2-1 Life Coaching programme.
-This is suitable for those young people who have had poor experiences at school and the concept of working in a team is not something they are ready for.
+Alongside this, Youth Focus: North East are offering participants the chance of a bespoke 1-2-1 Life Coaching programme.
 With our dedicated and qualified team, we will work together on barriers and look at creating a SMART plan.
 This format is a person-centred programme which aims to assist the young person to understand their goals and address their personal challenges and together move forward into an area of interest within education, employment, and training.
 Both formats offer a young person support and guidance and allow them to improve confidence and self-esteem so the participants can start to feel more responsible and in control of their futures.

 In 2016, Youth Focus: North East engaged with and supported 58 young people, six of which sustained either education or employment.
 Youth Focus: North East also support young people in sourcing specialised training such as forklift operation or asbestos removal to enable them to gain employment in specific sectors.

-If you would like to get involved in the project or would like some more information, please contact [email protected].
+If you would like to get involved in the project or would like some more information, please contact [email protected] or 07763826674.